We've all been using the internet a lot this year, whether its video meetings for work or ordering groceries to be

 Recently we saw ads for electric bikes at unbelievable prices under £100.
 Sure enough, on the website the bikes had no descriptions or specifications and we couldn't find a company address on the 'About us' page.
 These are all red flags which should alert you to a scam.

 If you're shopping for technology and gadgets, be sure to browse our hand-picked best tech deals.

 2. Use well-known websites & security software

 For the reasons above, it's a good idea to stick to using websites for companies you know.
-The likes of Amazon, John Lewis, Currys PC World and Argos are ones we'd regularly recommend for buying tech, even if you might have to pay a few pounds extra.
+The likes of Amazon, John Lewis, Currys PC World and Argos are ones we'd regularly recommend for buying tech in the UK, even if you might have to pay a few pounds extra.